j4kim/SVGtarien/README.md

 ### Loops

-Draws 10 circles of radius 40 spaced with 100 pixels
+Draws 10 circles of radius 40, spaced by 100 pixels
 ```
 pos(0, 200)
 $x = 0